jacklorusso/charmander/README.md

 # charmander

-My go-to starter 🔥

-Boilerplate using Webpack, Babel, React, CSS Modules and Sass.
+🔥  starter using Webpack, Babel, React, CSS Modules and Sass.